Sandhya-byte/brevifolia-hugo-forestry/content/blog-posts/Walking.md

 Well, when looking at the **type of insurance** we require, there are so many kinds prompting us to reach out an oxygen mask (beware, even that comes under insurance)

 Here I have listed out the most popular ones:

+**Life Insurance:**

+One of the popular **type of insurance,**this insurance is the first of its kind to be offered in the early 18th century.
+Here is a little history of life insurance

+> The **first company** to offer life **insurance** was the Amicable Society for a Perpetual Assurance Office, founded in London in 1706 by William Talbot and Sir Thomas Allen.
+>
+> Source: Wikipedia